 We are told how to do this in such a way that one is motivated to get going immediately.
 Foster makes the Spiritual Disciplines accessible to ordinary people.
 He guides us to a life with the Lord which I certainly desire, but seldom feel that I have.

 These young broccoli plants will soon start producing first the head, and then the tiny florets that are even more rich in the cancer prevention stakes.
-Don't chop the plant as soon as you've reaped the head.
+Do not chop the plant as soon as you have reaped the head.
 The florets make a delicious soup.

 In fact the beautiful yellow flowers give any salad a piquant flavour; and provide forage for bees that instinctively no about the special properties of this great food.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, the family and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.

 Vegetables and fruit rich in colour have the highest levels of anti-cancer substances like Glucoraphanin.
 Just add these three of my favourites to your diet on a weekly basis, and you've increased the likelihood of reaching a healthy, happy, useful eighty very significantly.

 Bees are vital for the pollination of strawberries, butternut and broccoli; and we still believe it all came about as a random, chance event?